What is lead nurturing?

 - 35% of B2B marketers have established a lead nurturing strategy

-- On average, nurtured leads produce a 20% increase in sales opportunities versus non-nurture leads
+- On average, nurtured leads produce a 20% increase in sales opportunities versus non-nurtured leads

 The process of lead nurturing